Skip Navigation

 Because of its significance as a global public health problem, studies of arsenic, arsenic metabolism, and the health effects associated with arsenic exposure are a priority for the National Institute of Environmental Health Sciences (NIEHS), the National Toxicology Program (NTP), and several other organizations involved in research, regulation, and health care.

-NIEHS, particularly the Superfund Research Program through its grantees, and NTP conduct arsenic research, which includes:
+NIEHS, particularly the Superfund Research Program through its grantees, and NTP conduct arsenic research, which includes the following:

 Researchers have learned that both short-term and long-term exposure to arsenic can cause health problems, but they are just beginning to understand how arsenic works in the body — what is referred to as its modes of action.